MSc Optical Communications and Signal ProcessingFind a programme

 This one-year MSc programme gives you a world-class education in all aspects of current and future optical communication systems, along with associated signal processing technologies.
 It will prepare you for a diverse range of exciting careers - not only in the communications field, but also in areas such as management consultancy, project management, finance and government agencies.

 Our graduates have gone on to have rewarding careers in some of the leading multinational communications companies: Huawei, China Telecom, Toshiba, China Mobile and Intel, for example.
-Some graduates follow a more research-oriented career path, with a number of students going on to study at PhD level at Bristol or other leading universities.
+Some graduates follow a more research-orientated career path, with a number of students going on to study at PhD level.

 REF 2014 results